laurabc21/TFM/README.md

 ## Overview

-This repository contains the data, annotations, and evaluation results from a study on how large language models (LLMs) handle **informal and colloquial language** in machine translation.
+This repository contains the datasets, coes, and evaluation results from a study on how large language models (LLMs) handle **informal and colloquial language** in machine translation.
 Despite the impressive overall translation quality modern LLMs achieve, their ability to preserve informal register across languages remains largely unexplored — this project addresses that gap.

 Two original corpora were compiled in **Catalan** and **Spanish**, systematically categorised according to a set of informal linguistic features.
 These corpora were then translated by three LLMs across two language pairs, and the resulting translations were subjected to human evaluation assessing both **register preservation** and **translation strategy adoption**.